rogerlew/advanced-human-factors/schedule.md

 - Miriam: Best practices for voice user interfaces
 - Steph: MIL Standard of design (related to statuses in user interfaces)
 - Tanner: Workplace Ergonomics in Manufacturing Facilities
-- Franzi: cognitive load and its impact on consumer choices
+- Franzi: behavioral economics and human factors in marketing strategies

 <hr/>